rcarmo/pythonium/README.rst

     }

 Getting started (2 minutes)
 ===========================

+You can try Pythonium in the `online web console <http://hypermove.net/pythonium-web-console/>`_

 You will need Python 3 to run the translator.
 Refer to your operating system documentation to know how to do it (most Linux distributions have Python 3 readily available).